x

 A group of medical professionals, doctors, nurses, psychiatrists

-Medication-assisted treatment (MAT) offers hope if you’re struggling with opioid addiction, combining effective medications with therapy for a well-rounded recovery approach.
-Despite its proven effectiveness, only 20% of those with an opioid use disorder (OUD) receive this form of treatment.
-Learning how MAT for opioids works can help you decide if it’s the right choice for your recovery.
+Despite its proven effectiveness, a staggering reality is that only 20% of those with an opioid use disorder (OUD) receive this form of treatment.
+Understanding how MAT for opioids works, can help you determine if this is the right next step in your recovery.

 Understanding Opioid Use Disorder (OUD)

-Opioid Use Disorder (OUD) is a complex and chronic condition that significantly impacts your health and social life.
-Opioid addiction affects millions globally and poses a serious public health issue.
+Opioid Use Disorder (OUD) is a complex and chronic condition that significantly impacts individuals’ health and social functioning.
+Characterized by a pattern of abuse leading to problems or distress, opioid addiction affects millions globally and poses a substantial public health challenge.

 What is Medication-Assisted Treatment for Opioid Addiction?

-Medically-assisted opioid treatment is widely recognized as the most effective way to treat Opioid Use Disorder (OUD).
-It can help you restore normal brain function, reduce cravings, and prevent relapse.
-The main goal of MAT is not only to treat addiction but also to to help you function better in your daily life.
+Medically-assisted opioid treatment is recognized as the most effective intervention for treating OUD.
+It helps to restore normal brain function, reduces cravings, and prevents relapse.
+The primary goal of MAT is not only to treat addiction but also to enhance an individual’s ability to function effectively in their daily lives.

-There are three primary medications used in opioid addiction treatment.
+There are three primary medications used for opioid addiction.
 These medications work by normalizing brain chemistry and body functions, blocking the euphoric effects of opioids, and relieving physiological cravings.

 Buprenorphine

-Buprenorphine is available in multiple forms such as tablets, films, skin patches, and even extended-release injections.
+Buprenorphine is available in multiple forms such as sublingual tablets, films, skin patches, and even extended-release injections.
+This offers flexibility in how it’s administered, catering to individual needs, preferences, and lifestyles.
 You can find buprenorphine under the FDA-approved name brands: Subutex, Sublocade, Suboxone, and Zubsolv.

 Suboxone